R.E.M.: 1980–1982: Formation and first releases

 The steeple of St. Mary's Episcopal Church in 2015; this is all that remains of where members of R.E.M. lived briefly and performed their first concert on April 5, 1980.

 In January 1980, Peter Buck met Michael Stipe in Wuxtry Records, the Athens record store where Buck worked.
 The pair discovered that they shared similar tastes in music, particularly in punk rock and proto-punk artists like Patti Smith, Television, and the Velvet Underground.
 Stipe said, "It turns out that I was buying all the records that [Buck] was saving for himself."
-Through mutual friend Kathleen O'Brien, Stipe and Buck then met fellow University of Georgia students Bill Berry and Mike Mills, who had played music together since high school and had lived together in Macon, Georgia.
+Through mutual friend Kathleen O'Brien, Stipe and Buck then met fellow University of Georgia students Bill Berry and Mike Mills, who had played music together since their high school days in Macon, Georgia.
 The quartet agreed to collaborate on several songs; Stipe later commented that "there was never any grand plan behind any of it".
-Their still-unnamed band spent a few months rehearsing in the deconsecrated St. Mary's Episcopal Church on Oconee Street in Athens.
+The still-unnamed band spent a few months rehearsing in the deconsecrated St. Mary's Episcopal Church on Oconee Street in Athens.
 "I remember our very first practice," recalled Mills in 2024.
 "Bill and I had some stuff left over from our band in Macon.
 We showed it to Peter and Michael, and they took it to places—even that very first night—that I didn't expect.
 I thought, 'This works for me.'"
 He continued: "Bill and I had a bunch of songs from a band we were in in Macon, and we showed [Peter and Michael] those songs.
 Peter was playing arpeggiated stuff – nobody plays that.
 And Michael: the voice was there, and he did some fun things with the melodies.
 I thought, 'These guys are bringing something to the game.'"
 They fleshed out their performances at their rehearsal space on Jackson Street in Athens.

 They played their first show on April 5, 1980, supported by the Side Effects at O'Brien's birthday party held in the same church, performing a mix of originals and 1960s and 1970s covers.
 After considering names such as "Cans of Piss", "Negro Eyes", and "Twisted Kites", the band settled on "R.E.M.", which Stipe selected at random from a dictionary.
-R.E.M. is well known as an abbreviation for rapid eye movement, the dream stage of sleep; however, sleep researcher Rafael Pelayo reports that when his colleague William Dement, the sleep scientist who coined the term REM, reached out to the band, Dement was told that the band was named "not after REM sleep".
+R.E.M. is well known as an abbreviation for rapid eye movement, the dream stage of sleep; however, sleep researcher Rafael Pelayo reports that when his colleague William C. Dement, the sleep scientist who coined the term REM, reached out to the band, Dement was told that the band was "not [named] after REM sleep".
+William "Ort" Carlton claimed the acronym referenced photographer Ralph Eugene Meatyard, about whom Stipe often inquired; Meatyard signed his prints "r.e.m."